phasmophobiapro/phasmophobia.pro/index.md

 nav_order: 1
 ---
 ## Welcome
-Hello and welcome to Phasmophobia Pro.
+Hello and welcome to Phasmophobia Pro, a central location for all the technical data mined from Phasmophobia to help players get a deeper and more technical understanding of the jobs and more.
 We hope you're doing well.
 If you need any help and the search function on the site doesn't yield any results, please feel free to reach out on the Phasmophobia Pro Discord server.

 #### [Phasmophobia Pro Discord (Ours)](https://discord.gg/C7rXkAQ)
 #### [Official Phasmophobia Discord](https://discord.gg/QxvWuqX)